 I think a related question, and one that I have been thinking about for my entire life, is whether or not guys and girls can truly be "friends" at all.

-I used to be one of those people that thought it impossible to just be friends with a guy.
-It was probably, because at some point, I ended up making out with these supposed guy friends.
-Usually alcohol or loneliness were the culprits of these lamentable decisions.
+I used to be one of those people who thought it impossible to just be friends with a guy.
+It was probably because at some point, I ended up making out with these supposed guy friends.
+Usually, alcohol or loneliness were the culprits behind these lamentable decisions.

 Afterwards, I always dreaded the awkward next encounter.
 Do we acknowledge what had happened?
 Do we get drunk and do it again?
-Do I claim to have been roofied?
+Do I claim to have not been in my right mind?

 Yes.
 No. Maybe.

 It's important to treat all your friendships with respect.
 Be honest.
 Be kind.
 And promise to be platonic from now on.
-(After all, we are all prone to occasional lapses in judgement.)
+(After all, we are all prone to occasional lapses in judgment.)

 If you stick to that philosophy, then you can and definitely should be friends.

 Want to know when I write a new post?
 Sign up here.

 "Will Love Last Longer If You Are Friends First?"
 Jet.
 FindArticles.com.
 25 Apr, 2010. http://findarticles.com/p/articles/mi_m1355/is_26_96/ai_58342812/